trealla-prolog/trealla/README.md

 Trealla is not WAM-based.
 It uses tree-walking, structure-sharing and deep-binding.
-Source is compiled to an AST that is interpreted at runtime.
+Source is byte-code compiled to an AST that is interpreted at runtime.

 The name Trealla comes from the Liaden Universe books by Lee & Miller.
 It is also a nod to the Trealla region of Western Australia.